 Engy Abdelkader is a scholar, researcher and educator who teaches graduate seminars on international human rights law as well as undergraduate writing courses at Rutgers University.
 Her scholarship explores the intersection of religion, law and society with a particular focus on Muslims and Islam.

-During her fellowship at Georgetown University, Abdelkader participated in colloquia and conferences by invitation and pursuant to calls for papers, including at Harvard, UC Berkley and Notre Dame; organized a joint international conference with the Organization for Security and Cooperation in Europe; authored one of the most widely cited research reports exploring the relationship between anti-Muslim political rhetoric and acts and threats of violence directed against the minority faith community during the 2016 U.S. presidential election cycle; and participated in United Nations meetings as an invited expert.
+As a senior fellow at Georgetown University, Abdelkader participated in colloquia and conferences by invitation and pursuant to calls for papers, including at Harvard, UC Berkley and Notre Dame; organized a joint international conference with the Organization for Security and Cooperation in Europe that addressed bigotry and discrimination; authored one of the most widely cited research reports exploring the relationship between anti-Muslim political rhetoric and acts and threats of violence directed against the minority faith community during the 2016 U.S. presidential election cycle; and participated in United Nations meetings as an invited expert.

 Prior to joining Georgetown, and while previously teaching at Rutgers, her efforts – from leading international workshops ensuring access to education and employment for women to presenting at the European Parliament to organizing an academic conference with Georgetown's Berkley Center highlighting human rights abuses against religious minorities – have been recognized by a number of entities including the German Marshall Fund of the United States where she was invited to join a transatlantic leadership program.